ARCLeeds/wrf-build/WRFInstallation.md

 This will help you to de-bug the installation and is reccomended reading for anyone who wishes to compile and run instances of WRF on the ARC2 system.

+### Before Installing

+Before running this installer it is reccomended that you read this documentation in full so that you appreciate what the installer is doing.
+It is also important that you retrieve the data that you would like to use for your simulation.
+The installer is packaged with example data as provided by Julieanne and this data is sufficient to run the practice forecast and hurricane Katrina simulation.

+If further experimentation is required there are instructions on how to retrieve up to date real time data and further static data.If you plan to use this data with this installation script a number of changes will need to be made to allow this.
+These changes are documented in the relevant sections and ==must be performed before installation commences==.

 ###  Running the automated  installation

-Using this automated install  requires that you run buildAll.sh from the top level of the WRF_INSTALL directory.
+Using this automated installer requires that you run intelFull.sh from the top level of the wrf_installer directory.

+to do this type `source intelFull.sh /nobackup/youruserdirectory`

 This will begin installation of  WRF, WPS and the various dependencies required to run a real data simulation.
+This command will install wrf in a folder labeled wrf in your user directory.
+If you do not provide a command line argument an error message will appear and the installer will log you out of the arc system to prevent the rest of the script running.

 ## Initial Testing

 There are a number of tests bundled with this installer.
 These tests are performed at various stages in the installation.
-Any results of these tests will be found in the test.log and make.log files that are produced upon completion of the install. ==It is important that these files are checked as failiure at any stage of this process may lead to an incomplete model that does not execute.== Furthermore the model may execute returning erroneous data that is not at first obvious to the user.
+Any results of these tests will be found in the test.log and make.log files that are produced upon completion of the install.These files are located in the top level of the wrf directory. ==It is important that these files are checked as failiure at any stage of this process may lead to an incomplete model that does not execute.== Furthermore the model may execute returning erroneous data that is not at first obvious to the user.

-This is done by a file located at `test/initialTest.sh` the file contains the following code:
+The first set of tests contain the following code:

 	tar -xf Fortran_C_tests.tar
 	ifort TEST_1_fortran_only_fixed.f
-	./a.out
+	./a.out >& ../test.log

 	ifort TEST_2_fortran_only_free.f90
-	./a.out
+	./a.out >> ../test.log

-	icc TEST_3_c_only.c
+	icpc TEST_3_c_only.c
-	./a.out
+	./a.out >> ../test.log

 	icc -c -m64 TEST_4_fortran+c_c.c
 	ifort -c -m64 TEST_4_fortran+c_f.f90
 	ifort -m64  TEST_4_fortran+c_f.o TEST_4_fortran+c_c.o
-	./a.out
+	./a.out >> ../test.log

-	./TEST_csh.csh
+	./TEST_csh.csh >> ../test.log
-	./TEST_perl.pl
+	./TEST_perl.pl >> ../test.log
-	./TEST_sh.sh
+	./TEST_sh.sh >> ../test.log

 ####C, C++, Fortran